seed-run/homepage/index.md

   <hr />

   <div class="feature">
-    <h2>Stage Variables</h2>
+    <h2 id="stage-variables">Stage Variables</h2>
     <p>Stage variables are automatically supported and don’t need any configuration.
-Just reference them by the stage name in your `serverless.yml`.</p>
+Just reference them by the stage name in your `serverless.yml`. <a class="more" href="/docs/configuring-stage-variables.html">Learn more about stage variables</a>.</p>
     <div class="video">
       <video
         loop